 - Author Avatar: The story was written around the time a man Andersen loved romantically was getting married.
 There are claims that at the time, Andersen was writing desperate letters that he didn't dare send, saying "I want to tell my love, but I cannot speak."
 Sound familiar?

 - Become a Real Boy: Mermaids live for three hundred years and then dissolve into sea foam, having no afterlife of any kind.
-The protagonist's ongoing wish, even prior to her falling in love with the prince, is to become a human and acquire an immortal soul though in many adaptations this is completely ignored in favor of emphasizing the love story.
+The protagonist's ongoing wish, even prior to her falling in love with the prince, is to become a human and acquire immortality, though in many adaptations this is completely ignored in favor of emphasizing the love story.

-- Cessation of Existence: Mermaids live longer than human but don't have an afterlife.
+- Cessation of Existence: Mermaids live longer than humans but don't have an afterlife.

 - Cute Mute: The mermaid as a human.